-An oil pressure switch is located on the right side of the oil filter mounting bracket.
-See Figure 24: Engine Oil Filter, Oil Pressure Sender, and Oil Pressure Switch.
+An oil pressure switch is located on the right side of the oil filter assembly.

 This is a normally open contact switch.
 It functions with the time relay circuit to ensure DC voltage to the fuel pump circuit is terminated when the unit shuts down.